obs-gh-craigvitter/observe-data-generator/README.md

 java -Dbulksize=1000 -Ddatasources=50 -Dbaseurls=https://test.EXAMPLE.COM -Dusers=100 -Dtoken=<SOME-INGEST-TOKEN>  -jar ./perftest.jar -s com.humio.perftest.FilebeatSimulation
 ```

-## TemplateSimulation

-The goal of TemplateSimulation is to make dynamic content generation easier, as well as generate data that is realistically compressible and, ideally, quasi-meaningfully queryable for demonstration purposes.

-Toward this end, `TemplateSimulation` provides the ability to use a specified `.ssp` file, interpreted by the [Scalate](https://scalate.github.io/scalate/) engine; in this specific instance, the [_SSP_ implementation](https://scalate.github.io/scalate/documentation/ssp-reference.html) is used, which is similar to Velocity, JSP, Erb, etc.

-Along with the ability to template, `TemplateSimulation` adds the ability to generate different types of data according to a specified distribution (examples below).

 # Creating Templates #

+The goal of TemplateSimulation is to make dynamic content generation easier, as well as generate data that is realistically
+compressible and, ideally, quasi-meaningfully queryable for demonstration purposes.

+Toward this end, `TemplateSimulation` provides the ability to use a specified `.ssp` file, interpreted by the
+[Scalate](https://scalate.github.io/scalate/) engine; in this specific instance, the
+[_SSP_ implementation](https://scalate.github.io/scalate/documentation/ssp-reference.html) is used, which is similar to
+Velocity, JSP, Erb, etc.

+Along with the ability to template, `TemplateSimulation` adds the ability to generate different types of data according to a
+specified distribution (examples below).

-#### Implementation
+## Implementation

 `SSP` (so-called "Scala Server Pages") directives are documented in full [here](https://scalate.github.io/scalate/documentation/ssp-reference.html).

 Below I will walk you through the different sections, and mechanics, of template handling.
 See the file `templates/test.ssp` for a full working example.

-#### Template: Imports
+## Template: Imports

 Templates require a number of imports to function correctly.
 More may be required if you implement custom functionality beyond that supported by these typical libraries: